Solomon Gaon

-Solomon Gaon (1912–1994) was Sephardic Rabbi and Hakham of the Spanish and Portuguese Jews of the British Commonwealth.
+Solomon Gaon (1912–1994) was a Sephardic Rabbi and Hakham of the Spanish and Portuguese Jews of the British Commonwealth.

 Biography

-Solomon Gaon was born in Travnik, Yugoslavia in 1912 and studied at the yeshiva in Sarajevo.
+Solomon Gaon was born in Travnik, Bosnia and Herzegovina in 1912 and studied at the yeshiva in Sarajevo.
 Both his parents were murdered in the Holocaust.
 He received his rabbinic ordination from Jews' College in London.
 In 1949 he became Haham (Chief Rabbi) of the Sephardic congregations of the British Commonwealth.
 With Alan Mocatta, he is credited with revivifying a declining community.
 Beginning in 1963 he became involved (initially on a part-time basis) with Yeshiva University in New York, and was integral in the founding of its Sephardic Studies Program.

-Dr Gaon's overseas activities were controversial with some members of his London congregation, and he left under difficult circumstances.
+Rabbi Gaon's overseas activities were controversial with some members of his London congregation, and he left under difficult circumstances.
 A 1977 ballot on his retirement as spiritual leader drew 75-75 and was only carried by the deciding vote of the president of the Mahamad (council).
 His departure deepened the rift within the community.
 No successor as Haham has yet been elected.
 Rabbi Abraham Levy served as "Spiritual Head" until his retirement in 2012.

-After moving to New York, he was also connected with the Spanish and Portuguese Congregation Shearith Israel.
-In 1968 Dr Gaon delivered the main address at the dedication of the first synagogue consecrated in Spain since the Expulsion of the Jews in 1492.
+After moving to New York, Rabbi Gaon was also connected with the Spanish and Portuguese Congregation Shearith Israel.
+In 1968 Rabbi Gaon delivered the main address at the dedication of the first synagogue consecrated in Spain since the Expulsion of the Jews in 1492.
 He became a professor at Yeshiva University in 1976, and founded and directed the Jacob E. Safra Institute of Sephardic Studies.
 He served as president of the Union of Sephardic Congregations of the United States and Canada.
-He was the principal representative of the Sephardic people at the March 31, 1992 event in the Madrid Synagogue during which King Juan Carlos of Spain revoked the 1492 Edict of Expulsion.
-Haham Rabbi Gaon received Spain's high honor Prince of Asturias Awardin 1992 for his lifetime of efforts seeking a renewal of relationships between and among the Sephardim and the Spanish people.
+He was the principal representative of the Sephardic people at the March 31, 1992 event at the Beth Yaacov synagogue in Madrid, during which King Juan Carlos of Spain revoked the 1492 Edict of Expulsion.
+Haham Rabbi Gaon received Spain's Prince of Asturias Award in 1992 for his lifetime of efforts seeking a renewal of relationships between and among the Sephardim and the Spanish people.
 In 1991, he presided when Jewish services were held for the first time in 500 years in Zaragoza, Spain.

 In addition to numerous articles and sermons, Gaon authored: